aice09/personal-website/_posts/2023-08-15-netbox-dcim-journey.md

 ## Bringing it to the people who'd actually need to sign off

 A good tool doesn't matter if it stays in a homelab.
-So I brought it to the people who'd actually be affected by adopting it — our ServiceNow manager, who's also part of the IT Asset Management team based in the Philippines, and our IT Security team.
+So I brought it to the people who'd actually be affected by adopting it — our IT Asset Manager and ServiceNow Manager, who's also part of the IT Asset Management team and our IT Security team based in the Philippines.
 I wanted their eyes on it early, not as an afterthought after a decision was already made.

 Those conversations were genuinely useful.
 Both teams raised fair, grounded questions — about security posture, licensing, and how (or whether) NetBox could connect with our existing ServiceNow environment.
 When I looked into it, ServiceNow integration wasn't available yet at that point — a real gap, and a fair reason for caution.